 - 1 cup wild rice

-- 2 cups warm filtered water plus 2 T. whey, yogurt, kefir or buttermilk
+- 2 cups warm filtered water plus 2 Tbsp whey, yogurt, kefir, buttermilk, lemon juice or vinegar

 - 6 cups collard greens, chopped